iterating/placenotes/readme.md

 	+ Retrieves all notes for the logged in user
 - GET /notes/:id
 	+ Retrieves the note with the specified id

-- GET /notes?userId=:id
+- GET /notes/:time
+	- Retrieces note created by the logged in user and the specified time
+- PUT /notes/:time
+	- Updates note created by the logged in user and the specified time
+- DELETE /notes/:time
-	+ Retrieves notes created by the user with the specified userId
+	- Deletes note created by the logged in user and the specified time

-- GET /notes?location=<VALUE>
+- GET /notes/:location
 	+ Retrieves notes created at the specified location

 ### Template Engine and Middleware
 - A *template engine* renders views with Express